flatiron/director/README.md

 ![Alt text](https://github.com/hij1nx/SugarSkull/raw/master/img/sugarskull.png)

-## What?
+# Synopsis

 SugarSkull is a client side URL router.
 It's the smallest amount of glue needed for building dynamic single page applications.
-Not a jquery plugin, no dependencies.
+Not a jquery plugin, and has no dependencies.

-## Why?
+# Motivation

 Storing some information about the state of an application within the URL allows the URL of the application to be emailed, bookmarked or copied and pasted.
 When the URL is visited it restores the state of the application.
 A client side router will also notify the browser about changes to the page, so even if the page does not reload, the back/forward buttons will give the illusion of navigation.

-The HTML5 history API isn't quite a replacement for using the location hash.
+The HTML5 history API isn't a replacement for using the location hash.
 The HTML5 history API requires that a URL resolves to real assets on the server.
-And is designed around the requirement that all pages *should* load without Javascript.
-SugarSkull targets script-rich applications who's audience is 'well-known'.
+It is also designed around the requirement that all pages *should* load without Javascript.
+SugarSkull targets script-rich applications who's audience is well-known.

-SugarSkull enhances ***backbone.js***!
+SugarSkull can enhance ***backbone.js*** by replacing its controllers.
 It covers more use cases and provides a more expressive way to define routes and associate logic with them.
 It's a lightweight alternative to ***sammy.js***, narrowly focused on routing.

-Are single page apps a problem for SEO?
-Yes and No. SugarSkull is meant for script-heavy web-apps, you can use it for web-sites, but learn how google and other search engines crawl and index pages before you decide on anything.
+Is using a client side router a problem for SEO?
+Yes.
+If advertising is a requirement, you are probably building a "Web Page" and not a "Web Application".
+SugarSkull is meant for script-heavy Web Applications.

-## How?
+# Anatomy

 SugarSkull monitors the URL.
 When the URL changes, and it is a match to one defined in your router table, the functions that are associated with that route are executed.
 You could almost think of the URL as an event emitter.